Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

   * Tailwind CSS:Enables rapid UI styling with utility-first CSS classes, ensuring the app looks modern, is responsive, and adapts well to different screen sizes and devices.

 ## Backend
-  * Express.js:Acts as the backend framework to handle API requests from the frontend.
-It facilitates communication between the Google Maps API, Firebase Firestore, and the app, ensuring data is delivered securely and efficiently.
   * Firebase Firestore:Used to store data related to campus buildings, such as names, descriptions, contact information, and office hours.
 Firestore's real-time syncing allows updates (e.g., parking availability or building status) to reflect instantly in the app.
   * Firebase Authentication: Ensures secure access to the app by managing user authentication.
 This feature allows students, faculty, and guests to log in and access personalized services, if necessary, during future expansions.

 ## Tools
   * Git/GitHub:Used for version control and collaborative development.
 The team tracks progress, organizes sprints, and manages codebase updates efficiently using GitHub's project boards and branching features.
   * Visual Studio Code: The primary development environment, enhanced by extensions for React, Tailwind, and Firebase to streamline the coding process.
-  * ClickUp:A project management tool used to divide tasks, assign roles, and ensure timely completion of sprints as outlined in the Work Breakdown Structure (WBS).
+  * Github projects:A project management tool used to divide tasks, assign roles, and ensures timely completion of sprints.

 # Programming Languages: